kubernetes/enhancements/keps/sig-scheduling/5721-semver-operators/README.md

 #### Downgrade
   Disable the feature gate in in kube-scheduler then kube-apiserver.
 Since we want to stop the kube-scheduler from processing the new operators first, then stop the API server from accepting new pods with those operators.
 This prevents the scheduler from trying to handle features the API server would reject.

-**What happens when the scheduler doesn't recognize SemverGt/SemverLt/SemverEq operators:**
+**What happens when the scheduler doesn't recognize SemverGt/SemverLt/SemverEq operators for tolerations:**

 When the feature gate is disabled and the scheduler encounters a pod with `SemverGt`/`SemverLt`/`SemverEq` operator: